Wonders of Southeast Asia

 Day 18: Cu Chi Tunnels

-We'll make our way back to Ho Chi Minh City today, stopping to see the Cu Chi Tunnels, where the Viet Cong took shelter, transported goods, and launched attacks.
+We'll make our way back to Ho Chi Minh today, stopping to see the Cu Chi Tunnels, where the Viet Cong took shelter, transported goods, and launched attacks.
 It's an amazing insight into the resilience and ingenuity of the Vietnamese people.

 Day 19: Fly to Nha Trang